simrat39/rust-tools.nvim/README.md

 # rust-tools.nvim
 Extra rust tools for writing applications in neovim using the native lsp.
 This plugin adds extra functionality over rust analyzer.
-The features mirror VsCode.

 ## Prerequisites